uclaacm/teach-la-dev-training/advanced_react_track/03_nested_state_of_mind/README.md

 by having the same reference pointer!
 (Which is why you get some non-update shenanigans sometimes, React uses `Object.is` to check for equality!)

 ![](./pictures/complexState.png)

+# What's useReducer?

+useReducer is a React hook that is similar to one feature of the previous state management tools that was not native to React at the time, [Redux](https://react-redux.js.org) and helps manage complex "nested" state!

 # How Does [useReducer](https://alligator.io/react/usereducer/) Work?